Predicting the long-term collective behaviour of fish pairs with deep learning

 These 6 quantities $V_i(t)$, $r_{\rm w}^i(t)$, $\theta_{\rm w}^i(t)$, $d_{ij}(t)$, $\phi_{ij}(t)$, and $\psi_{ij}(t)$ being defined, the measure of their probability distribution functions (PDF) constitutes a set of observables probing the individual and collective instantaneous fish dynamics in a fine-grained and precise manner.
-The PDF of $V_i(t)$, $r_{\rm w}^i(t)$, $\theta_{\rm w}^i(t)$ probe the behavior of a focal fish sampled over the observed dynamics, and are hence called \textit{instantaneous individual observables}.
-The PDF of $d_{ij}(t)$, $\phi_{ij}(t)$, and $\psi_{ij}(t)$ characterize the correlations between 2 fish \textit{at the same time} $t$ and are hence called \textit{instantaneous collective observables}.
-These 3 collective observables can be easily generalized to a group of arbitrary size $N>2$, by considering $i$ and $j$ as pairs of nearest neighbors, or pairs of second-nearest neighbors (or even farther neighbors), or even averaging them over all pairs in the group (then probing the size, the polarization, and the anisotropy of the group).
-Ultimately, comparing experimental results and model predictions for these individual and collective observables constitute a stringent test of a model.
+The PDF of $V_i(t)$, $r_{\rm w}^i(t)$, $\theta_{\rm w}^i(t)$ probe the behaviour of a focal fish sampled over the observed dynamics, and are hence called \textit{instantaneous individual observables}.
+The PDF of $d_{ij}(t)$, $\phi_{ij}(t)$, and $\psi_{ij}(t)$ characterise the correlations between 2 fish \textit{at the same time} $t$ and are hence called \textit{instantaneous collective observables}.
+These 3 collective observables can be easily generalised to a group of arbitrary size $N>2$, by considering $i$ and $j$ as pairs of nearest neighbours, or pairs of second-nearest neighbours (or even farther neighbours), or even averaging them over all pairs in the group (then probing the size, the polarisation, and the anisotropy of the group).
+Ultimately, comparing experimental results and model predictions for these individual and collective observables constitutes a stringent test of a model.

-Moreover, to characterize the \textit{temporal correlations} arising in the dynamics, we make use of 3~additional observables involving quantities measured \textit{at two different times}, for a given focal fish~\cite{jayles2020collective}: the mean-squared displacement $C_X(t)$, the velocity autocorrelation $C_V(t)$, and, especially challenging, the autocorrelation of the angle of incidence to the wall $C_{\theta_{\rm w}}(t)$, defined respectively by
+Moreover, to characterise the \textit{temporal correlations} arising in the dynamics, we make use of 3~additional observables involving quantities measured \textit{at two different times}, for a given focal fish~\cite{jayles2020collective}: the mean-squared displacement $C_X(t)$, the velocity autocorrelation $C_V(t)$, and, especially challenging, the autocorrelation of the angle of incidence to the wall $C_{\theta_{\rm w}}(t)$, defined respectively by